Investigations on a Fuzzy Process: Effect of Diffusion on Calibration and Particle Identification in Liquid Argon Time Projection Chambers: Motivation

 Clouds of free electrons in a medium will spread out isotropically over time due to diffusion.
 In a Liquid Argon Time Projection Chamber (LArTPC) ionization electrons drift under the influence of an electric field ($E$-field), meaning that diffusion becomes non-isotropic.
 It is often parametrized in terms of components longitudinal ($D_L$) and transverse ($D_T$) to the $E$-field.
 Measurements of diffusion at the $E$-fields relevant for LArTPCs, where the parameters should be relatively constant as a function of $E$-field, have resulted in $D_L$ $\sim 5 \pm 1.5$ $\mathrm{cm}^2/\mathrm{s}$ \cite{MicroBooNE:2021icu, Lister:2019kmq, Cennini:1994ha, Li:2015rqa}, but no measurements have been made of the transverse component at these $E$-fields.
 Instead, the value of $D_T$ used in current simulations is inferred from measured values of $D_L$, however there is tension in the currently measured values of $D_L$ \cite{MicroBooNE:2021icu}.

 Typically diffusion has been considered during detector design where the signal-to-noise ratio is estimated using diffusion combined with the wire spacing, $E$-field, argon purity, and noise level.
 So far as we are aware, there are no published investigations into the effects of diffusion on energy reconstruction, calibration, and particle identification (PID).
-An effect might be expected especially due to the transverse component of diffusion, where electrons can be spread across multiple readout channels, leading to an averaging effect and potentially modifying the shape of the observed energy deposition per unit length (d$E$/d$x$) near the Bragg peak.
-Further, because diffusion spreads electron clouds in a stochastic way in three dimensions, with a magnitude that is drift-time dependent, it cannot be effectively calibrated in the same way that effects such as electron attenuation can be calibrated.
-Some proposed future detector designs have large drift distances, up to 6.5 m \cite{Paulucci:2021sqn}; quantifying how diffusion degrades the detector performance near the cathode for these long drift-time detectors is of utmost importance.
-Further, it is important that we consider whether the impact of diffusion on d$E$/d$x$ calibration must be accounted for to meet the strict energy scale uncertainty requirement for the Deep Underground Neutrino Experiment (DUNE) to attain its physics goals (1-2\%) \cite{DUNE:2020ypp}.
+In particular, the transverse component of diffusion, which can lead electrons to be spread across multiple readout channels, may lead to an averaging effect with the potential to modify the shape of the observed energy deposition per unit length (d$E$/d$x$).
+Because the d$E$/d$x$ changes rapidly close to the Bragg Peak, it might be expected that such an effect may distort the shape of the d$E$/d$x$ distribution in this region more than elsewhere, impacting the particle identification capabilities of LArTPCs.
+Further, because diffusion spreads electron clouds in a stochastic way in three dimensions, with a magnitude that is drift-time dependent, it cannot be effectively calibrated in the same way that effects such as electron attenuation and recombination can be calibrated.
+Some proposed future detector designs have large drift distances, up to 6.5 m \cite{Paulucci:2021sqn}.
+For long drift-time detectors, quantifying how diffusion degrades the detector performance near the cathode is of utmost importance.
+Further, it is important that we consider whether the impact of diffusion on energy calibrations must be accounted for to meet the strict energy scale uncertainty requirement (~1-2\%) for the Deep Underground Neutrino Experiment (DUNE) to attain its physics goals \cite{DUNE:2020ypp}.
 In this article, we introduce a simulation of diffusion into GEANT4 \cite{GEANT4:2002zbu} to study its effect.